openstack/sushy-tools/doc/source/admin/index.rst

   StandardOutput=syslog
   StandardError=syslog

-If you want to run simulators with different configuration, for example, ``sushy-static`` simulator with different mockup files, then create a new systemd unit file.
+If you want to run emulators with different configuration, for example, ``sushy-static`` emulator with different mockup files, then create a new systemd unit file.

 You can also use ``gunicorn`` to run ``sushy-emulator``, for example::